gsdenys/pdgen/docs/pages/about.md

 If this behavior is employed at all database levels for example database, schema, tables, columns, views, etc. You can just run the [PDGEN](https://gsdenys.github.io/pdgen) point to a database that contains all mentioned data and a structured documentation will be exported in the chosen format.

-The [Example](pages/example.md) page are dedicated to list many example repositories wrote in different programing languages.

 ## Supported Databases

 In this first version of [PDGEN](https://gsdenys.github.io/pdgen) (v1.0.0), the unique database supported is [PostgreSQL](https://www.postgresql.org), but this cited just below are previewed for the version 2.0.0.